Welcome to our Sub Domain, www.unbannedbiblepublications/e-books

 Is it possible to receive the indwelling of the Spirit after or during water baptism?

-In the New Testament dispensation, which began at Calvary, and became a reality for Jesus’ disciples after His resurrection and ascension, believers cannot receive the Holy Spirit during or through baptism.
+Under Jesus’ New Testament Covenant, which began when He became a man, and became a reality for Jesus’ disciples after His cross, resurrection, ascension, and Pentecost, believers cannot receive the Holy Spirit during or through water baptism.
 We must already be born again (Jn.
-3:3-5,) through faith in Christ (Jn.
+3:3-5,) through faith in and acceptance of Christ (Jn.
 1:12-13,) to receive water baptism.
-Consequently, the Spirit indwells us from the moment of our rebirth to the end of our time on earth, (Mt.
+Consequently, the Spirit indwells His sincere disciples from the moment of their rebirth to the end of their time on earth, (Mt.
 28:19-20.)